 Activities: These are learning tools at the end of each page, allowing study abroad advisers to test and reinforce essential information before continuing to the next one.

-Participants who pass the CEAC formal test will receive a Certificate from both ICEF and BOSSA, certifying them as China ICEF Trained Agent Counsellors (CITAC) and recognizing them internationally as qualified consultants for the international education industry.
-Further to this, they will receive a certificate from the Chinese Ministry of Human Resources and Social Security (MOHRSS) providing national professional recognition in China.
+Participants who pass the CEAC formal test will receive a Certificate from both ICEF and BOSSA, certifying them as China ICEF Trained Agent Counsellor (CITAC) and recognizing them internationally as qualified consultants for the international education industry, and will have their name, photo and company details including website listed on icef.com.